Adriano-7/Packman/docs/README.md

 >>
 >>**Consequences**\
 >>As such, we've avoided having to duplicate code due to multiple entities having the same movement algorithm.
->> It allows us to pass it to a movable object, and it will behave accordingly.
+>> This pattern allows us to pass it to a movable object, and it will behave accordingly.

 >>### MVC
 >>**Problem in Context**\